 MyHeritage Free Irish Collections for Saint Patrick’s Day

-MyHeritage has also made their Irish records free this weekend and is even extending the access through March 20th.
+MyHeritage has also made their Irish records free right now and is even extending the access through March 20th.
 Unlike with Ancestry, there is no requirement to create an account when searching or viewing these collections.

-While they don’t have quite as many Irish records to offer (just under 14 million) they do have some unique collections, so don’t miss your chance to access all of these records at no cost.
+While they don’t have as many Irish records to offer (14 million) they do have some unique collections and more than 120 million family tree profiles with Irish origins, so don’t miss your chance to access all of these records at no cost.

 Findmypast Free Irish Records

-So far, Findmypast has not announced a free access weekend for St. Patty’s Day.
-However, given their one-of-a-kind Irish collections, some of which are always free, they can’t be left out.
+As with last year, Findmypast has not announced a free access period for St. Patty’s Day.
+However, given their one-of-a-kind Irish collections and focus on UK collections in general, some of which are always free, they can’t be left out.

-You can find out which collections they always provide at no cost here – including 7 million Roman Catholic Parish Records from Ireland.
-Of course, they also offer a free trial if you want to take advantage of more of their collections.
+You can find out which collections they provide at no cost here – including 7 million Roman Catholic Parish Records from Ireland.
+Of course, they also offer a free trial if you want to take advantage of more of their collections at no cost for 14 days.

 Image: Michael’s Lane, Dublin City.
 National Library of Ireland on Flickr